 Do You Need to be Drunk to be Charged with DUI?

 A breathalyzer doesn’t care whether you’ve had two beers or 12.
 If your BAC reads above or near the legal threshold, you could be charged with a DUI.
 Even if you don’t feel like you’ve had eight beers in three hours, your blood alcohol level will certainly say differently.
 Always be conscious of that before you get behind the wheel.

-If you have been charged with DWI or DUI in the past, there’s a chance that you have had to go through ignition interlock installation.
+If you have been charged with DUI in the past, there’s a chance that you have had to go through ignition interlock installation.
 If you’ve dealt with ignition interlock installation, that means you’ve had an ignition interlock device put into your car to tell if you’ve had too much to drink before driving.
 Almost all ignition interlock devices will make you perform a rolling retest five to 15 minutes after the vehicle is started.
 They will also ask you to perform one randomly throughout the trip.